Reggeditt/todo-list-App2/README.md

 # 📖 [To-Do List App] <a name="about-project"></a>

-**[To-Do List App]** is an app that allows users to enter a list of tasks.
+**[To-Do List App]** is a website that allows users to enter a list of tasks.
 These tasks are then displayed in a todo-list on the page.
+Built with JavaScript.

 ## 🛠 Built With <a name="built-with"></a>